 The job of a good time tracker is to help you manage, prioritize and delegate your workload.
 It’s equally useful for individual users, as well as remote and in-office teams.
 Here are our top 5 picks.

-Whether you work as an independent contractor or manage multiple teams, you’ll definitely benefit from this versatile and lightweight Ubuntu time tracker.
+Whether you work as an independent contractor or manage multiple teams, you’ll definitely benefit from this versatile and lightweight Linux time tracker.

 Hubstaff offers comprehensive time tracking for remote teams, with a wide range of features: